 Sounds You Can't Hear Can Still Hurt Your Ears

 The human ear has a range of detectable frequencies.
 Some noises fall below this range.
-New studies suggest that even though the human ear can't detect a sound, it can still result in hearing damage.
+New studies suggest that even though the human ear can't detect a sound, it can still damage hearing.

 Hearing Conservation (PDF)